mateuszniechwiej/Ms-1-LP/README.md

    * No issues with the layout in About section

 4. Contact Form:
-   * All fields in contact form must be filled in:
+   * All fields in the contact form are required to be filled in:
      1. Trying to send without name input (required is displayed) :white_check_mark:
      2. After putting name try to send and info to fill empty field in email box is showing.
 After typing text only information about missing **@** is displaying  :white_check_mark:
      3. Text area required after typing in name and email(booking is pre-selected with an option to change for comments) :white_check_mark: